JeanArce/semester-project-two-auctions/README.md

   3. code . to VSC
      to open folder with visual studio code

-  - ## on terminal or command line
+  - ## RUN- on terminal or command line

   4. Install Dependencies:
      npm install

   5. Run the application:
-     npm start
+     npm run build - executing a script in package.json file npm run watch - run the watch npm run start - run the node.js in the project

 - ## Usage